The "Galiano Green:" A 2016 Public Space Challenge Winner

 Jennifer Garcia, Board Chair of Bike Walk Coral Gables, was the guest speaker at the Coral Gables Forum meeting at John Martin's on April 3, 2017.
 She spoke about how the "Galiano Green" and additional Public Spaces improve the lives of people who want to bike and walk in Coral Gables.
 As Coral Gables continues to grow, our community will need to reserve spaces that are designed for the people that use them.
 She also shared her experiences of her daily commute on bike using our city's most impactful public spaces - our streets.

-Bike Walk Coral Gables, working with Coral Gables' Public Works, Parks & Recreation, and Parking departments, is planning to open the downtown park in spring 2017.
+Bike Walk Coral Gables, working with the City of Coral Gables' Public Works, Parks & Recreation, and Parking departments, is planning to open the downtown park in fall of 2017.